official-stockfish/Stockfish/Readme.md

     If enabled by UCI_LimitStrength, aim for an engine strength of the given Elo.
     This Elo rating has been calibrated at a time control of 60s+0.6s and anchored to CCRL 40/4.

+  * #### UCI_ShowWDL
+    If enabled, show approximate WDL statistics as part of the engine output.
+    These WDL numbes model expected game outcomes for a given evalulation and game ply as obtained during fishtest LTC games.

   * #### Move Overhead
     Assume a time delay of x ms due to network and GUI overheads.
 This is useful to avoid losses on time in those cases.